EveryOneIsGross/scratchTHOUGHTS/README.md

 # welcome to my homepage

-This is my 2nd brain scratch disk for stray ideas so I can paste it easily into chatbots when I need them 📎
+This is my 2nd brain scratch disk 📎

 ---
 ## Token starvation stressor experiment